Equitable Mortgage: Meaning, Importance, Differences & How It Works

 Pros:

-• Creating an equitable mortgage is generally a quicker process than formal mortgages.
+• Creating an equitable mortgage is generally a quicker process than a formal mortgage.

-• Borrowers retain ownership of their property while still securing a property loan.
+• Borrowers retain their property rights and ownership while still securing a property loan.

 • The terms of an equitable mortgage, such as interest rates and repayment schedules, can be adjusted to suit the needs of both the borrower and the lender.